Take action to avoid a monotonous life!

 How much are you willing to give up to check that last tweet right before sleep?

 Your cell phone can wait.
-This change will bring more benefits that you can image.
+This change will bring more benefits than you can imagine.
 And, at the same time, you are reducing a monotony that you had before, every morning and night.

 Do not program things that do not need to be programmed.